 Saturated Fat: 7 g

-As you can see this recipe is sodium free and amazing easy to make.
+As you can see this crunchy almonds recipe is sodium free and amazingly easy to make.
 The dark chocolate almond bark makes great treat to enjoy on movie night at home or to prepare as DIY gifts anytime of year.
 Again thanks to Dr. Janet Brill, nutritionist and award-winning author, for sharing it with us.
 You can follow her on Twitter for more great recipes at @drjanetbrill.
+If you enjoy this dark chocolate bark recipe, please give it a 5 star rating.
+Thanks so much!